Google Reviews

 The “You” page was well received when it had the recommendations integrated within it.
 Additionally, it was easy to find bookmarked reviews from this page as well as finding saved locations to view later.
 For these reasons, I went ahead and kept the design relatively similar to the Prototype C version.

 The biggest difference in this prototype versus Prototype C was making the text a little more descriptive to provide more clarity.
-I kept the “bookmark” icon to maintain consistency and also kept in mind the rationale that the “bookmark” icon is widely used and recognized across various platforms and online tools.
+I kept the “bookmark” icon to maintain consistency and also kept in mind that the “bookmark” icon is widely used and recognized across various platforms and online tools.
 When you tap the “Bookmarked Reviews” section, it takes you to a page with the reviews that you bookmarked from the “Following/Feed” page.

 Modified “Edit Profile” Page